To mark D-Day, Biden will deliver a defense of democracy that hits on campaign themes

 Biden, who describes Trump as an existential threat to America’s place as a global leader, takes pride in marshalling U.S. allies to support Ukraine after Russia's invasion, and expanding NATO to include two new members.

+While at the international commemoration of D-Day on Thursday, Biden is scheduled to meet with Ukrainian President Volodymyr Zelenskyy, and the leaders will discuss the state of play in the war with Russia, Sullivan said.
+Biden recently authorized Ukraine to use U.S.-supplied weapons to strike inside Russia, an escalation as the war grinds into its third year.

-But Republicans in the Trump wing of the Republican party question the utility of ongoing U.S. support for Ukraine.
+Republicans in the Trump wing of the Republican party have questioned the utility of ongoing U.S. support for Ukraine.
 And Trump himself has repeatedly toyed with the idea of the U.S. not keeping its commitment to the NATO alliance.

-During a campaign rally in February, Trump said America would not defend allies that did not spend enough money on defense against a Russian attack.
+During a campaign rally in February, Trump said America would not defend allies that did not spend enough money on their own defense, should Russia attack them.
 “In fact.
 I would encourage them to do whatever the hell they want," Trump said.

 The NATO alliance and its commitment to mutual defense grew out of the experience of World War II.
 And polling from the Chicago Council on Global Affairs finds the majority of Americans still support that alliance.